Differences between A Khata and B Khata Properties …?

 - Betterment charges towards the conversion of the property have to be paid to BBMP.

 .Apart from the above, you may need to file other documents if your property is a B Khata one.
-This is to show that the property has been constructed on a non-agricultural land with no violation of building norms.
+This shows that the property has been constructed on non-agricultural land with no violation of building norms.

 - Title deed and sale deed.